tomaslangkaas/syllab6/README.md

 ## Written presentation of *syllab6*&mdash;whitespace, punctuation, and case-sensitivity.

 Written presentations and string representations of *syllab6* allows all other types of characters to be inserted anywhere, characters not included in *syllab6* are always ignored when decoding.
 This allows *syllab6* text to be broken up in any way with whitespace, punctuation or other characters to improve readability and memorability.
-However, it is advised to present *syllab6* data in chunks of 4 syllables, as 4 syllables is easily retained in short-term memory without need for repetition and 4 syllables correspond to exactly 3 bytes (24 bits).
+However, it is generally advised to present *syllab6* data in chunks of at most 4 syllables, as 4 syllables is easily retained in short-term memory without need for repetition.
+Four syllables also correspond to exactly 3 bytes (24 bits).

 *syllab6* is case-sensitive, uppercase characters are always ignored.